bimobject/docs/docs/documentation/product/product-overview.md

 ## What is a product?

 A product is the end result of your manufacturing process.
-It acts as a container that holds all the supply chain data for one of your products.
+The product _entity_ acts as a container that holds all the supply chain data for one of your products.
 This data is used by Eando X to generate LCAs, EPDs and other reports.

 :::warning Products and components
 The entities `Product` and `Component` are almost identical, and both can be used as parts of other products or components.